-During the reporting period the Group recognized an impairment of previously acquired construction documentation in the amount of RUB85,525 thousand as the Group revised its plans on construction of a clinic in Saint-Petersburg that made the documentation no longer usable (During the year ended 31 December 2021: nil).
+During the year ended 31 December 2022 the Group recognized an impairment of previously acquired construction documentation in the amount of RUB85,525 thousand as the Group revised its plans on construction of a clinic in Saint-Petersburg that made the documentation no longer usable.
 The impairment loss was allocated to construction in progress.